Top 20 Node.js Interview Questions and Answers

 Package Dependencies

-The dependencies field of the package.json file will have all packages listing on which your node project is dependent.
+The dependencies field of the package.json file will have all packages listed on which your node project is dependent.

 "dependencies": {